What is orthodontics?

 What is the purpose of the Complimentary iSmiles Consultation?

-Your first Complimentary iSmiles Consultation is gives you a complete introduction to the iSmiles Orthodontics team approach to creating beautiful smiles.
-During this first visit you will:
+The first Complimentary iSmiles Consultation provides an overview of our approach to creating healthy, beautiful smiles.
+During your first visit, you will:

-- meet our friendly front office team, who will greet you at the front door and help you complete necessary paperwork;
+- meet our front office team, who will help you complete paperwork;

-- receive a personalized tour of our state-of-the-art facility;
+- receive a personalized tour of our office;

 How soon can I get my braces?